Trushna2426/FilmFind/README.md

 ## 📚 Project Overview

-This project uses the **TMDB 5000 Movie Dataset** to recommend movies based on semantic similarity between movie overviews.
-By using **Sentence Transformers**, it understands the meaning behind the descriptions and finds the most relevant matches — even if the keywords don’t exactly match.
+This project uses the TMDB 5000 Movie Dataset to recommend movies based on semantic similarity between movie overviews.
+By using Sentence Transformers, it understands the meaning behind the descriptions and finds the most relevant matches — even if the keywords don’t exactly match.
 ---

 ## 🚀 Key Features